 - 1. Did the faculty measure what was covered in the program? - 2.
 Did the faculty assess what the overall program was designed to produce? - 3.
+Did the faculty establish clear and warranted standards of performance?

-Did the faculty's assessment procedures assure them and others that their graduates are competent, caring, and qualified?
+4. Did the faculty's assessment procedures assure them and others that their graduates are competent, caring, and qualified?